 The BSN Completion Program has allowed me the flexibility to be able to work full time while fulfilling my academic goals from a distance.
 It has given me the opportunity to enhance my foundation of nursing knowledge at my own desired pace.

 Prepared for success

 Nursing students participate in clinical experiences at diverse health care settings in the Chippewa Valley and at sites throughout Wisconsin and Minnesota.
-Many learn and work in health care facilities nationally or abroad in such places as South Dakota, Costa Rica, and Harlaxton, England.
+Many learn and work in health care facilities nationally or abroad in such places as South Dakota, Mexico, and Harlaxton, England.

 In the pre-nursing curriculum (one academic year), students complete at least 30 semester credits with courses in general chemistry, biochemistry, and anatomy and physiology.